Jordan Murray (ice hockey)

-Jordan Murray (born December 17, 1992) is a Canadian ice hockey defenceman.
-He is currently playing with Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).
+Jordan Murray (born December 17, 1992) is a Canadian ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played under contract with Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).

 Playing career

 Murray played forward during much of his youth but switched to defence while playing midget AAA hockey for the Moncton Flyers.

 QMJHL

 Murray went undrafted in his QMJHL draft year but was later signed by Patrick Roy to join the Quebec Remparts for the 2010-2011 season.
 At the beginning of training camp, Roy traded Murray to Acadie–Bathurst Titan for a 9th round pick in the 2011 QMJHL draft.
 Roy stated he didn't have room for him on his blueline but felt he was good enough to play in the league.

 He played most of his first season (2010-2011) with the Titan as a bottom 6 forward.
 He earned a regular spot in the top 4 defence for the Titan in his second season (2011-2012).

 At the 2012 QMJHL entry draft, Murray was traded to the Drummondville Voltigeurs.
 He enjoyed a break-out season with Drummondville in 2012-13 as a top pair defenceman registering 56 points (13G, 43A) in 64 games, good enough for 4th in the QMJHL among defencemen.